Mat Casner Freelance CEO

 I save during Q1-Q3 so the Q4 slump doesn’t hurt as bad.

-Take time to understand the seasonal ups and down of your business.
+Take time to understand the seasonal ups and downs of your business.

 You’ll be better prepared and a smarter business owner.